seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-1.md

 In this exercise you have created three child management groups and add subscriptions on it.

+### Clean up resources

-#### Please do not clear the resources as it will need for the next exercise.
+>**Note : Please do not delete resources you deployed in this lab.
+You will reference them in the next lab of this module.

+#### Review

+In this lab, you have:

+- Created Management Groups.
+- Created Child Management Groups.
+- Assigned subscriptions to management groups